Newmood/IITM-notes/short/prompt_engg_DLAI.md

 3. Extract important points from a large pieces of text.

 ## 05-Transforming
-Chatgpt is good at translating and even transform as an fictitious character, tone transforming, formatting, checking grammar.
+Chatgpt is good at translating and even transform as a fictitious character, tone transforming, formatting, checking grammar.

 ## 06-Expanding
 Create large text from short pieces by adjusting temperature.
 Lower temparature is more reliable.